 “More Light believes we must refocus on who God is as a way to understand the fullness of what God is calling us to next.“

 More Light Presbyterians traces its history through two distinct pathways, the earliest is through a sign held up at Presbyterian General Assembly in 1974 by the Rev. David Sindt “is anyone else out there gay?”
 That sign led to the formation of Presbyterians for Gay Concerns, which later became Presbyterians for Lesbian and Gay Concerns.
 The second is after the 1978 Presbyterian ruling that openly LGBTQIA+ people could join and participate in Presbyterian churches, but not serve in official leadership of the church.
 Several Presbyterian churches took issue with this ruling and declared themselves to be “More Light” Churches because there was “yet more light to shine forth on the scriptures” on, at the time, homosexuality.
-Years later, the two groups merged to form More Light Presbyterians as a non-profit organization in 1992.
+These churches formally joined together as the More Light Churches Network in 1992.
+Several years later, Presbyterians for Lesbian and Gay Concerns and the More Light Churches Network merged to form More Light Presbyterians as a non-profit organization in 1999.

 Following the removal of two significant barriers to LGBTQIA+ inclusion in the Presbyterian Church, U.S.A., many congregations and individuals have been wondering “what’s next in the work to follow God’s call for welcome of all God’s beloved children?
 More Light underwent a discernment process in 2015 and have emerged with a renewed theological understanding of our call in the world, and an offering of a way our congregations and individuals can best live into it.
 The next stage of our ministry requires our congregations to discern where their gifts and passions best fit their wider communities’ unique needs.
 More Light seeks to aid in that discernment as well as create new connections with partner churches through our various programs.